 Perdue reported $68 million over the same two-month span, with Loeffler collecting just under $64 million.
 Three of the campaigns reported their financial data on Thursday.
 Loeffler submitted hers a day earlier.

+The two races will determine which party will control the Senate in 2021.
 If the Democrats win both seats, there will be 50 Dems and 50 Republicans in the chamber, but with Vice President-elect Kamala Harris – who serves as president of the Senate – control would swing to the Democrats.